From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Quorum Byzantine Agreement

-\begin{proof} We first remark that during a view, at most $\mathcal{O}(n)$ messages are sent by honest parties.
-Indeed, \textsc{ViewPartyProtocol} only sends at most $4$ messages to the leader for each party, and \textsc{ViewLeaderProtocol} only sends at most $5n$ messages to other parties.
-Therefore a view has message complexity $\mathcal{O}(n)$.
+\begin{proof} This observation comes from the fact that at most $\mathcal{O}(n)$ messages are sent by honest parties during a view.
+Indeed, excluding the retrieval procedure, \textsc{ViewPartyProtocol} only sends at most $5$ messages to the leader for each party, and \textsc{ViewLeaderProtocol} only sends at most $6n$ messages to other parties.
+Moreover, a property of the retrieval protocol is that it only requires $\mathcal{O}(n)$ messages in total and it is only ran at most once per view.
+Therefore a view has message complexity $\mathcal{O}(n)$. \end{proof}